MerrilCode/week3-project/README.md

 # WEEK-3 PROJECT #
+### PURPOSE ###
+> The game was developed as part of IT consultant training program at Sparta global.
+All usage of audio and images are for educational purpose only and can be removed on copyright conflict.

 ### DESCRIPTION ###
 >Created a 2D racing game that can be played on internet browser.
 The game contains: